RadioAstronomySoftwareGroup/pyuvdata/docs/conventions.rst

   - ``"phased"``: Denotes an instrument where the an individual antenna input is a phased array of detectors that are "beamformed" into a single voltage stream (otherwise sometimes referred to as "electronically steered").
-For this mount, a 0-degree feed angle is aligned to the great circle that connects local north, local south, and the azimuth and elevation position of the phased antenna beam.
+For this mount, a 0-degree feed angle is aligned/parallel to the direction of local north.
 Note while supported in UVFITS, it is a later addition to the format, and may be grouped into "other" in some software packages.
   - ``"fixed"``: Similar to "phased", expect where there is neither mechanical or electical steering of the antenna, and thus the beam remains fixed in the azimuth-elevation frame.
-In this frame, a feed angle of 0 degrees is aligned to local north.
+In this frame, a feed angle of 0 degrees is aligned/ parallel to the direction of local north.
 Note that this is a pyuvdata-defined mount type, and does not necessarily have a corresponding entry in, for example, UVFITS.
   - ``"other"``  While nominally a pyuvdata-defined mount type, UVFITS and CASA both allow for the designation of "bizarre" mount-types, which for all intents and purposes denotes the same lack of knowledge of underlying optics behavior.